vncntt/vncntt.github.io/_posts/2024-07-28-Podcast-Notes.markdown

 Blameless post-mortems

-# Sholto Douglas and Trenton Bricken Dwarkesh episode (4/16)
+# Sholto Douglas and Trenton Bricken on Dwarkesh (4/16)

 - agents arent a thing yet not because of short-context windows but because current models arent reliable enough st you can chain long actions with success. an extra 9 or little bit of accuracy increase and boost the whole chain
 - adaptive compute, decide how much compute you want to use for each task. using more forward passes